harlan-zw/nuxt-schema-org/docs/content/1.guide/recipes/faq.md

 title: FAQ
 ---

-# Setting up Schema.org for a FAQ in Vue
+#  Schema.org for a FAQ

 Creating a FAQ page on your site is a great way to help your users understand your website.